-The result presented in section 4.1 is an example how a standard format and protocol DICOM is utilized to integrate current production system to exchange medical images (MEDIMED [105]) and a grid based solution (Globus MEDICUS [109]).
-Remote Desktop Protocol (RDP) is also the key point in integrating the application of voice analysis [126] into remote environment accessible via Internet presented in section 4.2.
-Key point in case of parameter estimation is a standard Functional Mockup Interface (FMU) [155] which allows controlling and simulating a physiological model in customized tool not related to modeling technology as presented in section 4.3.
+The result presented in section 4.1 is an example how a standard format and protocol DICOM is utilized to integrate current production system in order to exchange medical images (MEDIMED [105]) and a grid-based solution (Globus MEDICUS [109]).
+Remote Desktop Protocol (RDP) is also a key point in integrating the application of a voice analysis [126] into a remote environment, which is accessible via the Internet.
+This is presented in section 4.2.
+In the case of parameter estimation, a key factor is the standard Functional Mockup Interface (FMU) [155], which allows the control and simulation of a physiological model in a customized tool that is not related to modeling technology.
+This is presented in section 4.3.

-The selection of a joint element also increase chances of reusability of such system in future development when usually requirements change and reconstruction of a system or architecture is needed.
-E.g. the presented solution based on the Globus MEDICUS is in general a data warehouse storing one or more copies of DICOM images, however, federated files and metadata stored within home institutions which shares only network infrastructure to interchange the DICOM studies seems to be preferred and more acceptable solution by hospitals thus the authors of Globus MEDICUS in their further development followed a way of federation of medical images stored within home institutions as published by Chervenak et al. [160].
-The grid-computing infrastructure seems to be suitable for research and educational purposes rather than for clinical use.
+The selection of a joint element also increases the chances of reusability of such a system in future development, when requirements usually change and the reconstruction of a system or architecture is needed.
+For example, the presented solution, which is based on Globus MEDICUS, is, in general, a data warehouse that stores one or more copies of DICOM images.
+However, federated files and metadata that are stored within home institutions, which only share only network infrastructure to interchange the DICOM studies, seems to be a preferred and more acceptable solution by hospitals.
+Thus, in their further development, the authors of Globus MEDICUS followed a way of federation of medical images that are stored within home institutions, as published by Chervenak et al. [160].
+The grid computing infrastructure seems to be suitable for research and educational purposes, rather than for clinical use.

-The remote access to application via network protocol keeps the majority of user experience in the case of remote voice analysis presented in section 4.2.
-Such kind of service can be deployed on any web server and a occasional need to educate or perform higher number of analysis concurrently can be satisfied with cloud-computing deployment.
-The application process sound signal which is currently analysed by Fast Fourier Transformation algorithm quite effectively.
-Another challenge becomes to analyze the sound signal connected with high speed video or videokymography methods which needs to transfer, process and store large amount of data.
-Such future application might utilize the results of grid-based systems for sharing medical images.
+In the case of remote voice analysis, remote access to an application via network protocol keeps the majority of user experience, as presented in section 4.2.
+Such a service can be deployed on any web server and the occasional need to educate or perform a higher number of analyses concurrently can be satisfied with cloud computing deployment.
+The application process for sound signal is currently being analyzed by Fast Fourier Transformation algorithm quite effectively.
+Another challenge is to analyze a sound signal that is connected with high-speed video or videokymography methods, which need to transfer, process and store large amounts of data.
+Such a future application might utilize the results of grid-based systems for sharing medical images.

-In the case of application for parameter estimation presented in section 4.3 the computation is sensitive on communication overhead.
-For simple models local High Performance Computing (HPC) resources are most beneficial, for medium and highly complex models the deployment of worker nodes into cloud-computing environment is worth to consider.
-The application for parameter sweep is embarrassingly parallel and suitable for High Throughput Computing (HTC) which is the focus of current grid-computing infrastructures.
+In the case of the application for parameter estimation, presented in section 4.3, the computation is sensitive on communication overhead.
+For simple models, local High Performance Computing (HPC) resources are most beneficial.
+For medium and highly complex models, the deployment of worker nodes into a cloud computing environment is worth considering.
+The application for parameter sweep is embarrassingly parallel and suitable for High Throughput Computing (HTC), which is the focus of current grid computing infrastructures.